Rehat: Sikh living

 There are two aspects to a Sikh living: first is the adherence to a personal discipline and the development of a strong family life; the other is the involvement in communal life and to ensure community well-being and infra-structure for support of the weak within the community local and globally.
-This is the practical aspect of the three pillars of Sikhism promoted by Guru Nanak called Vand Chhako ('share what you eat [or have]').
+This is the practical aspect of the three pillars of Sikhism promoted by Guru Nanak called Vand Shakko ('share what you eat [or have]').

 A Sikh is always to live and promote the tenets stipulated by the Gurus.